Liam Williams (rugby union): Wales

-Capped by Wales at U20 level in 2011 in both the Six Nations and Word Rugby Junior Championships, Williams was named in the senior Wales training squad for the first time for the match versus Australia on 3 December 2011.
+Capped by Wales at U20 level in 2011, in both the Six Nations and World Rugby Junior Championships, Williams was named in the senior Wales training squad for the first time for the match versus Australia on 3 December 2011.
 He went on to make his debut for Wales against the Barbarians on 2 June 2012 at the Millennium Stadium.

 Williams made his Six Nations debut against Ireland in Round 2 of the 2014 Six Nations Championship, going on to play in each subsequent match of that tournament.
 He scored his first international try and was named Man of the Match in the final game, a 51–3 win against Scotland.

-Williams was called up to the Wales squad for the 2015 Rugby World Cup despite being a doubt following surgery on his foot in June 2015.
-Williams started at Fullback for the first two pool games however both games ended prematurely.
+Williams was called up to the Wales squad for the 2015 Rugby World Cup, despite being a doubt following surgery on his foot in June 2015.
+Williams started at full-back for the first two pool games – however, both games ended prematurely.
 Against Uruguay, Williams was withdrawn due to a first half dead leg before returning for the England game.
 Against England, Williams received a kick to the head following a punt attempt by Tom Wood.
 Wood managed to avoid a ban for the kick, with citing commissioner Maurizio Vancini preferring to give a warning.
-Williams would again return for the final pool game against Australia, beginning the defeat on the wing.
-This game would see Williams suffer a new foot injury and would prematurely end his participation in the tournament.
+Williams returned for the final pool game against Australia, starting the defeat on the wing.
+This game saw Williams suffer a new foot injury and prematurely ended his participation in the tournament.